Cray-HPE/canu/readme.md

 - Able to check cabling with LLDP on a switch using the `canu switch cabling` command.
 - Cache cabling information to canu_cache.yaml file.
 - For the `canu init` command the CSI input now comes from the _sls_input_file.json_ instead of the _NMN.yaml_ file.
+- Able to check cabling with LLDP on the whole network using the `canu network cabling` command.

 ## [0.0.2] - 2021-03-29